dchege711/study_buddy/readme.md

 :soon: Implement a method that cleans all the cards in the trash and unvalidated accounts that are more than 30 days old.

 :soon: Support filtering on the first set of filters.
+Filter by time too.

+:soon: Inside the card, map `#` to `#####`.
+We don't need big ass headers.

+:soon: Stick the footer to the bottom of the page.
+It takes up space unnecessarily.

 :soon: Include an about page with tutorial on how to use Study Buddy.

 :soon: Add an account page with configurable settings, e.g. code syntax theme, light vs dark UI, etc.

+:soon: Support text search for cards.

+:soon: Navigate cards using the left and right button too.

 ### :white_check_mark: LogIn, SignUp and Account Recovery